trimstray/nginx-admins-handbook/README.md

 # Bonus Stuff

 You can find here a few of the different things I've worked and included to this repository.
-I hope that these extras will be useful to you.
+I hope that these extras will be useful.

 ## Configuration reports